eiriklied/coffee_script_article/README.md

 ## Maturity

-CoffeeScript has been gaining strong momentum the last few years.
-25% of more than 2700 respondents in the annual JavaScript Developer Survey state that they use CoffeeScript.
+Over the last few years, CoffeeScript has gained a strong momentum.
+25% of more than 2700 respondents in the annual JavaScript Developer Survey claim to use CoffeeScript.

 The Ruby on Rails community has embraced CoffeeScript as the way forward for client side code, where it has been integrated as a part of the framework for over a year.
 Furthermore, high traffic sites such as GitHub uses CoffeeScript for all new JavaScript development.